mvukov/rules_ros2/README.md

 # Bazel rules for ROS2

-This repo aims to build ROS2 from scratch with Bazel.
+This repo provides functionality to build and use ROS2 with Bazel.

 ## Prerequisites